A Story Arc

 - The proposed TV adaptation would have added two extra regular characters, Sean Flynn and Katrina Finch, who would join up with the rotating cast of each episode.
 Only the pilot was ever made though, so they're both one-shot characters after all.

-- Averted with the X-Men, while their roster is large enough, they're usually split into teams with each team having its own book.
-The roster mostly melded together when they moved to Utopia in 2009.
-This, coupled with some new additions to the cast, actually created a bit of a character overload.
+- Usually averted with the X-Men, while their roster is large enough, they're usually split into teams with each team having its own book.
+The roster mostly melded together when they moved to Utopia in 2009, which sort of counts.

 - Birds of Prey always had a very large cast of supporting characters in its early issues, but under Gail Simone the core team was Oracle, Black Canary, Huntress, and Lady Blackhawk.
 Once Black Canary left the series, however, the cast became a bit more fluid, with a rotating lineup.
 Gypsy began appearing just before Canary's departure, but slowly faded out once she left.
 Judomaster, Big Barda, and Hawkgirl appeared for individual missions, with Misfit (an original creation) joining as a new regular in the series (though she was never really on the team).
 Manhunter became a recurring supporting character, and they were joined by Infinity (another original character) shortly before the series was cancelled.
 A dozen other heroines (from Power Girl to The Question) are shown as receiving invitations to join the team or having been active in past missions.
 After the series was relaunched in 2010 the cast stabilized at six members: Oracle, Black Canary, Huntress, Lady Blackhawk, and Hawk and Dove.

-- The roster only increased with the Avengers Initiative.
+- The Avengers roster increased with the Avengers Initiative.

 - Buffy the Vampire Slayer Season Eight has the Scooby Gang leading an army of hundreds of slayers, not to mention a large group of wiccans and other magic users.